open-mmlab/mmdetection/docs/config.md

             iou_thr=0.5),  # NMS threshold
-        max_per_img=100,  # Max number of detections of each image mask_thr_binary=0.5))  # Threshold of mask prediction dataset_type='CocoDataset'  # Dataset type, this will be used to define the dataset data_root='data/coco/'  # Root path of data img_norm_cfg=dict(  # Image normalization config to normalize the input images mean=[123.675, 116.28, 103.53],  # Mean values used to pre-training the pre-trained backbone models std=[58.395, 57.12, 57.375],  # Standard variance used to pre-training the pre-trained backbone models to_rgb=True)  # The channel orders of image used to pre-training the pre-trained backbone models train_pipeline=[  # Training pipeline
+        max_per_img=100,  # Max number of detections of each image mask_thr_binary=0.5))  # Threshold of mask prediction dataset_type = 'CocoDataset'  # Dataset type, this will be used to define the dataset data_root = 'data/coco/'  # Root path of data img_norm_cfg = dict(  # Image normalization config to normalize the input images mean=[123.675, 116.28, 103.53],  # Mean values used to pre-training the pre-trained backbone models std=[58.395, 57.12, 57.375],  # Standard variance used to pre-training the pre-trained backbone models to_rgb=True
+)  # The channel orders of image used to pre-training the pre-trained backbone models train_pipeline = [  # Training pipeline
-    dict(type='LoadImageFromFile'),  # First pipeline to load images from file path dict(type='LoadAnnotations',  # Second pipeline to load annotations for current image with_bbox=True,  # Whether to use bounding box, True for detection with_mask=True,  # Whether to use instance mask, True for instance segmentation poly2mask=False),  # Whether to convert the polygon mask to instance mask, set False for acceleration and to save memory dict(type='Resize',  # Augmentation pipeline that resize the images and their annotations img_scale=(1333, 800),  # The largest scale of image keep_ratio=True),  # whether to keep the ratio between height and width. dict(type='RandomFlip',  # Augmentation pipeline that flip the images and their annotations flip_ratio=0.5),  # The ratio or probability to flip dict(type='Normalize',  # Augmentation pipeline that normalize the input images mean=[123.675, 116.28, 103.53],  # These keys are the same of img_norm_cfg since the std=[58.395, 57.12, 57.375],  # keys of img_norm_cfg are used here as arguments to_rgb=True),
+    dict(type='LoadImageFromFile'),  # First pipeline to load images from file path dict(
+        type='LoadAnnotations',  # Second pipeline to load annotations for current image with_bbox=True,  # Whether to use bounding box, True for detection with_mask=True,  # Whether to use instance mask, True for instance segmentation poly2mask=False),  # Whether to convert the polygon mask to instance mask, set False for acceleration and to save memory dict(
+        type='Resize',  # Augmentation pipeline that resize the images and their annotations img_scale=(1333, 800),  # The largest scale of image keep_ratio=True
+    ),  # whether to keep the ratio between height and width. dict(
+        type='RandomFlip',  # Augmentation pipeline that flip the images and their annotations flip_ratio=0.5),  # The ratio or probability to flip dict(
+        type='Normalize',  # Augmentation pipeline that normalize the input images mean=[123.675, 116.28, 103.53],  # These keys are the same of img_norm_cfg since the
+        std=[58.395, 57.12, 57.375],  # keys of img_norm_cfg are used here as arguments
+        to_rgb=True),
+    dict(
-    dict(type='Pad',  # Padding config
+        type='Pad',  # Padding config
-        size_divisor=32),  # The number the padded images should be divisible dict(type='DefaultFormatBundle'),  # Default format bundle to gather data in the pipeline dict(type='Collect',  # Pipeline that decides which keys in the data should be passed to the detector keys=['img', 'gt_bboxes', 'gt_labels', 'gt_masks'])] test_pipeline=[
+        size_divisor=32),  # The number the padded images should be divisible dict(type='DefaultFormatBundle'),  # Default format bundle to gather data in the pipeline dict(
+        type='Collect',  # Pipeline that decides which keys in the data should be passed to the detector keys=['img', 'gt_bboxes', 'gt_labels', 'gt_masks']) ]
+test_pipeline = [
-    dict(type='LoadImageFromFile'),  # First pipeline to load images from file path dict(type='MultiScaleFlipAug',  # An encapsulation that encapsulates the testing augmentations img_scale=(1333, 800),  # Decides the largest scale for testing, used for the Resize pipeline flip=False,  # Whether to flip images during testing transforms=[
+    dict(type='LoadImageFromFile'),  # First pipeline to load images from file path dict(
+        type='MultiScaleFlipAug',  # An encapsulation that encapsulates the testing augmentations img_scale=(1333, 800),  # Decides the largest scale for testing, used for the Resize pipeline flip=False,  # Whether to flip images during testing transforms=[
             dict(type='Resize',  # Use resize augmentation
-                keep_ratio=True),  # Whether to keep the ratio between height and width, the img_scale set here will be supressed by the img_scale set above. dict(type='RandomFlip'),  # Thought RandomFlip is added in pipeline, it is not used because flip=False dict(type='Normalize',  # Normalization config, the values are from img_norm_cfg mean=[123.675, 116.28, 103.53],
+                 keep_ratio=True),  # Whether to keep the ratio between height and width, the img_scale set here will be supressed by the img_scale set above. dict(type='RandomFlip'),  # Thought RandomFlip is added in pipeline, it is not used because flip=False dict(
+                type='Normalize',  # Normalization config, the values are from img_norm_cfg
+                mean=[123.675, 116.28, 103.53],
                 std=[58.395, 57.12, 57.375],
                 to_rgb=True),
+            dict(
-            dict(type='Pad',  # Padding config to pad images divisable by 32. size_divisor=32),
+                type='Pad',  # Padding config to pad images divisable by 32. size_divisor=32),
+            dict(
-            dict(type='ImageToTensor',  # convert image to tensor
+                type='ImageToTensor',  # convert image to tensor
                 keys=['img']),
+            dict(
-            dict(type='Collect',  # Collect pipeline that collect necessary keys for testing. keys=['img'])])] data=dict(
+                type='Collect',  # Collect pipeline that collect necessary keys for testing. keys=['img'])
+        ])
+]
+data = dict(
     samples_per_gpu=2,  # Batch size of a single GPU workers_per_gpu=2,  # Worker to pre-fetch data for each single GPU train=dict(  # Train dataset config